bjthe4/bjthe4/README.md

 I also gained hands-on experience in a prior engineering bootcamp, working with tools like Git, Docker, Ansible, AWS, Jenkins, and Terraform.
 This equipped me with the knowledge of modern deployment practices essential for scalable, efficient software solutions.

 ### 🛠 What I’m working on now:
-- Building a frontend app using React
+- Building a frontend app using React, Javascript, and RESTful API
 - Studying cloud tools and enablement workflows for Sales Engineering
 - Practicing technical storytelling through mock demos and product explainers – Exploring how technical demos and user education influence product adoption